kah-ve/fullstack-boilerplate-app/README.md

      docker exec -it [container id] bash

-to the postgres container and then run the command
+to the postgres container (named postgres) and then run the command

      psql -U postgres